ashvinoli/mini_planetary/README.md

 # mini_planetary
-Just watch and chill the little planets orbit the big sun in elliptical orbits.
+Just watch and chill as the little planets orbit the big sun in elliptical orbits.
 ## Usage
 Install pygame library by pip install.
 ```